Every January thousands of RVers converge in Quartzsite AZ to socialize, boondock & shop.

 We initially planned on camping for a full week.
-But a couple days of rain and cooler than normal weather with more in the forecast cut our stay short.
+But a couple of days of rain and cooler-than-normal weather with more in the forecast cut our stay short.
 Thankfully we left early as there were some torrential downpours that brought flash flooding to the area and even partially washed out some vendors at the Big Tent.

 The Quartzsite Sports, Vacation & RV Show